adocaj/adaptive-lamarckian-index-maintenance/README.md

 └── intelXeon/
 ```

-The `p1`, `p2`, and `p3` notebooks correspond to the three workload-sequence permutations, and the `EvoAlg_Results_*` notebook summarizes the runs for that dataset and sequence length.
+The `p1`, `p2`, and `p3` notebooks correspond to the three workload-sequence permutations.
+Each permutation notebook contains the executed outputs for five independent runs of the compared methods on that permutation, and its analysis cells average those five runs before computing the permutation-level speedups against the corresponding five-run averaged Exhaustive result.
+The `EvoAlg_Results_*` notebook then averages the three permutation-level summaries to produce the result for that dataset and sequence length.
 The `intelXeon/` subfolder is included only for sequence lengths `L = 10`, `L = 20`, and `L = 100`; sequence length `L = 30` does not contain an Intel Xeon subfolder.

-## Datasets and preparation
+## Dataset preparation

-The dataset-preparation notebooks in `dataset_preparation.zip` document the preprocessing used to form the vector inputs for Higgs, Hepmass, Sensory, and GloVe.
-Large raw datasets are not stored directly in the repository; the preparation notebooks indicate how the processed benchmark arrays were generated from the original public sources.
+The notebooks in `dataset_preparation.zip` document the preprocessing used to construct the vector inputs for Higgs, Hepmass, Sensory, and GloVe.
+The large raw datasets are not stored in the repository; the preparation notebooks specify how the processed benchmark arrays were derived from the original public sources.

 ## Supplemental hardware-verification runs